The Bankrate promise

 Many consumers assume they only need to have one savings account to meet their needs, but that isn’t always the case.
 Having multiple accounts — at the same bank or different banks — can be useful for managing different savings goals, and there’s little harm in doing so, since it doesn’t impact your credit.

 “Having multiple accounts can be a way to keep yourself on task with the specific goals you’re saving for, without the risk of funds getting commingled,” says Greg McBride, CFA, Bankrate chief financial analyst.

 There are several ways that having multiple savings accounts can help make managing your personal finances easier.

 1. Track your progress

-- and having some cash set aside for an emergency.
+- Having some cash set aside for emergencies

 Frailich recommends assigning a nickname to each account you open.
 “If you set up a gift fund for your kids and grandkids, and it says ‘Christmas gifts’ on it, you are a lot less likely to tap that money than you would be if it just said ‘savings account,’” he says.

 2. Find the best yields

 As interest rates go up, you may be looking for what banks are offering the most competitive yields on their savings products.